Prevailing Wage and Davis-Bacon Compliance in Illinois

 Contractors and subcontractors working on public works projects in Illinois must:

-- For federal projects: Use U.S. Department of Labor's Form WH-347
+For federal projects: Use the U.S. Department of Labor's Form WH-347.
+For state projects: Submit to the Illinois Department of Labor.

 Penalties for Non-Compliance